-\ These companies did not report compensation data for the General Counsel position in their proxy materials.
+\These companies did not report compensation data for the General Counsel position in their proxy materials.

-Fiscal 2023 Benchmarking.
+Fiscal 2024 Benchmarking

-For its compensation review for fiscal 2023, the Committee reviewed each principal element of compensation (base salary, cash incentive and LTI), as well as total cash compensation (base salary and cash incentive), and total direct compensation (target cash compensation and LTI) for each of the Company's executive officer positions, and compared them against the benchmark range from the Compensation Report.
-For all three of the NEOs, the benchmark range for each element of compensation in the Compensation Report is the median plus or minus 15%.
-For fiscal 2023, the Committee utilized the benchmark ranges from the Compensation Report in determining the competitiveness of the executives' compensation.
+For its compensation review for fiscal 2024, the Committee reviewed each principal element of compensation (base salary, cash incentive and LTI), as well as total cash compensation (base salary and cash incentive), and total direct compensation (target cash compensation and LTI) for each of the Company's executive officer positions, and compared them against the benchmark range from the Compensation Report.
+For all three of the NEOs, the benchmark range for each element of compensation in the Compensation Report is the median plus or minus 15% as aged by 4%.
+For fiscal 2024, the Committee utilized the benchmark ranges from the Compensation Report, as aged by 4%, in determining the competitiveness of the executives' compensation.
 The Committee also compared relative Company performance against the performance of the companies in the 2022 Peer Group to test the overall reasonableness of pay for performance.